AquaticInformatics/examples/SosExporter/Readme.md

 -SosPassword=xyz456

 # Only export the time-series with an extended attribute named "SOS" with a value of "Export"
-# Since the defulat is -Publish=true, we need to disable that filter
+# Since the default is -Publish=true, we need to disable that filter
 -Publish=
 -ExtendedFilters=SOS=Export